kyma-project/kyma/docs/05-technical-reference/00-custom-resources/telemetry-02-logparser.md

 ## Sample custom resource

-The following LogParser object defines a parser which can parse a log line like: This is an example of parsing a record `{"data":"100 0.5 true This is example"}`.
+The following LogParser object defines a parser which can parse a log line like: `{"data":"100 0.5 true This is example"}`.

 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1